ECE493Team4/autotradweb/README.rst

 ============

-To install autotradeweb and its dependencies within your local python environment run the following command within then projects directory:
+To install autotradeweb and its dependencies within your local python environment run the following command within the autotradeweb project directory containing ``setup.py``:

 .. code-block:: console